maldoinc/wireup/docs/pages/integrations/fastapi/class_based_handlers.md

 1. Define a router for this class.
 Tip: Use `route_class=WireupRoute` if you have dependencies being injected in route handlers (methods decorated with `@router`).
 2. Inject dependencies directly in the constructor.
 This is a one-time operation and has no runtime overhead.
-3. Request dependencies as usual in FastAPI routes. `AuthenticationService` is a request-scoped dependency, injected using `Injected[T]`.
+3. This is treated just like any other FastAPI route and as such, use of `Injected[T]` is required. `AuthenticationService` is a request-scoped dependency.

 The router instance is a regular FastAPI router so you can handle any connections in your class-based handlers, including WebSockets.